PALKIP/verynteractive/README.md

   - by shifting and pressing [Q] or whatever sick button you may use
   ![](props/throwdrop.gif)
 - Trident crafting
-  - ever crafter a conduit?
+  - ever crafted a conduit?
 - Dragon Breath crafting
   - the dragon heads were right there mojang RIGHT THERE
 - Training dummies
-  - sword are fine, but punching them is mean
+  - sword are fine, but punching them is mean and breaks them
 - Feeding farm mobs fattens them
-  - double the loot
+  - doubles the loot and the health
-  - double the health??
+  - works on any mob that can be fed
 - Powered iron golems
-  - DONT hit them
+  - bigger and stronger
 - Powered copper golems
-  - slaving 2.0
+  - makes them work faster
 - The two most useless flowers in existance do something too now
   - the sniffer is still crap, may the rascal rest in peace
 - Bug fixes